xyloman/configserver-on-tap/README.md

 ### GitAuthBindingsPropertiesProcessor

 The `GitAuthBindingsPropertiesProcessor` implementation is responsible for processing secrets with a `type` key equal to `configserver-git-auth`.
-It will map the keys in our Secret to well know Spring Cloud Config Server properties.
+It will map the keys in our Secret to well known Spring Cloud Config Server properties.

 ### META-INF/spring.factories